-Opinion | Clarence Thomas and his wife’s texts: a kerfuffle over appearances
+Opinion | Clarence Thomas and his wife’s texts: A kerfuffle over appearances

 Be that as it may, let us assume, as feminists and other enlightened thinkers should set an example by doing, that Virginia is not under Clarence’s direction.
 Should we not also assume that he is not under hers?
 So, what exactly is the problem?
 Appearances, apparently.

 Critics say he should recuse himself from cases concerning the election, such as the one in which the court, without written opinions, refused, 8 to 1, to block, pending further court proceedings, the release of some Trump documents from the National Archives to the House Jan.
 6 committee.
 It is, to say no more, not news that Thomas is comfortable in lonely dissent.
-Is there any reason to assume that Virginia’s obsessions rather that his jurisprudential convictions determined his dissent?
+Is there any reason to assume that Virginia’s obsessions rather than his jurisprudential convictions determined his dissent?

 But, say his critics, consider the “perceptions” or “appearances.”
 Fussing about such things is often what people do to justify unjustifiable actions.
 For example, people eager to restrict political campaign contributions — eager, that is, to limit financing for the dissemination of political speech — say that such restrictions are necessary to prevent corruption or the appearance of it.
 Quid pro quo transactions — doing favors in exchange for favors — are corrupt.
 A candidate accepting contributions from people who agree with him or her is politics.
 If the “appearance” makes morally fastidious people grumpy, that is no reason to proscribe the behavior.